 Welding Classes in Seattle

-Students who want to learn welding have some options in the Seattle area.
+Students who want to learn welding have several options in the Seattle area.
 This article covers three public schools that are within 25 minutes of the city center.

-- Seattle Community College - South Campus is about 6.5 miles from Seattle's downtown and offers welding certificate and associate's degree programs.
+- South Seattle College is about 6.5 miles from Seattle's downtown and offers welding certificate and associate's degree programs.

 - Programs are also available at Lake Washington Institute of Technology, located about 15 miles northeast of Seattle in Kirkland, WA.